ouankou/apollo/docs/training-data-processing.md

 Each measured execution time is tied to
 * the activated policy choice for this execution, or the code variant choice

-It is also associated with a feature vector values
+It is also associated with a feature vector's values.
+A simplest feature vector can have a length of 1 and store the count of loop iteration.

-# Actual measure of start and end time
+# Measuring the start and end time of a region

 Timing happens within Region::begin() and Region::end().